earthlab/earthlab.github.io/_drafts/workshops/version-control/2-fork-push-pull-clone/2017-09-12-collab03-pull-request.md

  </figcaption>
 </figure>

-The steps for syncing repos as as follows:
+The steps for syncing repos are as follows:

 1. Update your fork from the central repo (`Pull Request`) on github.com.
 2. Update your local copy of the repo (on your computer) from your fork (`git pull`).
 3. Push changes from local repo to your fork on github.com (`git push`)
-4. Update the central repo from your fork (`Pull Request`)
+4. Suggest an update the central repo from your fork (`Pull Request`)

-The order of steps above is important as it ensures that you incorporate any changes that have been made to the NEON central repository into your forked & local repos prior to adding changes to the central repo.
+The order of steps above is important as it ensures that you incorporate any changes that have been made to the Earth Lab central repository into your forked & local repos prior to adding changes to the central repo.
 If you do not sync in this order, you are at greater risk of creating a **merge conflict**.